How To Write an Elevator Pitch About Yourself

 Closing your pitch with a question is a great way to be engaging and give your listeners a clear way of responding.
 Interesting statements of fact are another way to be engaging, though these can be tougher to create when writing an elevator pitch for students with no experience.

 Because of the importance of personalization, it helps to know more about specific positions and careers you’re pursuing.
-In other words, having a better idea about what kind of career path is suitable for you will make it possible to write a more effective elevator pitch.
+In other words, having a better idea about what kind of career path is suitable for you will make it possible to write a more effective elevator speech.
 With that in mind, it might be worth checking out MyPath’s Career Wizard Quiz.